gentaiscool/meta-emb/README.md

 <img src="img/pytorch-logo-dark.png" width="10%"> [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This is the implementation of our papers accepted in [RepL4NLP](https://www.aclweb.org/anthology/W19-4320) and [EMNLP](https://arxiv.org/pdf/1909.08504.pdf) 2019.
+This is the implementation of our papers accepted in [RepL4NLP](https://www.aclweb.org/anthology/W19-4320) and [EMNLP](https://arxiv.org/abs/1909.08504) 2019.

 This code has been written using PyTorch.
-If you use any source codes or datasets included in this toolkit in your work, please cite the following paper.
+If you use any source codes or datasets included in this toolkit in your work, please cite the following papers.
 ```
 @inproceedings{winata-etal-2019-learning,
     title = "Learning Multilingual Meta-Embeddings for Code-Switching Named Entity Recognition",